sidjik/asuka-manager/README.md

     - amd gpu example with dnf `./start-app.bash dnf radeon`

 2. For remove all containers, volumes, images(*ollama on it too*), execute `end-app.bash`.
 3. You can add alias `alias asuka-dump="docker container stop ollama asuka postgresAsuka; docker container rm ollama asuka postgresAsuka; tmux kill-session -t asuka_admin"` for quick dump all containers and tmux session.
 After that you can use `start-app.bash` with healthy execution.
 You can remove this alias with command `unalias asuka-dump`.
+Also, you can use `./asuka-dump.bash`.

 ## Tmux overview